astrodbtoolkit/AstrodbKit/docs/index.rst

     # Query with OR
     db.query(db.Sources).filter(or_(db.Sources.c.dec < 0, db.Sources.c.ra > 200)).all()

-In addition to using the ORM, it is useful to note that a :py:meth:`~astrodbkit2.astrodb.Database.sql_query` method exists to pass direct SQL queries to the database for users who may wish to write their own SQL statements::
+In addition to using the ORM, it is useful to note that a :py:meth:`~astrodbkit.astrodb.Database.sql_query` method exists to pass direct SQL queries to the database for users who may wish to write their own SQL statements::

     results = db.sql_query('select * from sources', fmt='astropy')